 Santiago's cityscape is defined by several stand-alone hills and the fast-flowing Mapocho River, which is lined by parks such as Parque Bicentenario, Parque Forestal, and Parque de la Familia.
 The Andes Mountains are visible from most parts of the city and contribute to a smog problem, particularly during winter due to the lack of rain.
-The outskirts of the city are surrounded by vineyards, and Santiago is within an hour's drive of both the mountains and the Pacific Ocean.
+Vineyards surround the outskirts of the city, and Santiago is within an hour's drive of both the mountains and the Pacific Ocean.